 Pressure or Total Dynamic Head

-Pressure or total dynamic head required are arguably just as important as flow rate.
-If you have a below-ground installation and need to pump to the 7th floor of a building, you need enough Total Dynamic Head (TDH) to push the water to overcome that height difference, otherwise the water will never reach that portion of the building.
+The required pressure or total dynamic head is arguably as important as the flow rate.
+If you have a below-ground installation and need to pump to the 7th floor of a building, you need enough Total Dynamic Head to push the water to overcome that height difference.
+Otherwise, the water will never reach that portion of the building.

-For example, a submersible pump is often quieter as it is submerged in the water tank, it is out of sight/not in the floor space, allows for constant pump access to water (as long as float switch is used for dry run protection).
+For example, a submersible rainwater collection pump is often quieter as it is submerged in the water tank, is out of sight/not in the floor space and allows for constant pump access to water (as long as the float switch is used for dry run protection).
 However, on the negative side, it must be disconnected and removed in freezing conditions, is more difficult to maintain, and typically requires stainless steel components for long-term submersion, which could affect cost.